Email: hyaxley at supanet dot com

 I was appointed General Secretary of the Motor Industry Public Affairs Association in 2004 and have helped transform this 40-something-year old body representing communicators in the motor industry into a professional company recognised as a learned society, representing over 400 professional communicators.
 With an elected committee, I manage membership development, training and networking initiatives, financial matters and guiding the long-term strategic operation of the association – plus the day-to-day communications and other activities.
 Check out www.mipaa.com and @mipaa.

 I am a Fellow of the Chartered Institute of Public Relations, and acted as the original external examiner of the CIPR Foundation Award and the first tutor for the CIPR Diploma in Bulgaria in 2007.
 As a part-time lecturer at Bournemouth University, I enjoy working with final year dissertation students on the BA PR degree.
 I never cease to be amazed at the standard of young practitioner entering this exciting world with the benefit of a specialist qualification behind them.
-My role also encompasses working with first year undergraduates – who are not only fascinating, open to learning, and funny, but remind me of how quickly the world changes – and how important it is to understand the other perspective.
-I also work with the London College of Communication looking at professionalism and future directions of PR (as well as supervising final year dissertations) with its undergraudate and masters students.
+I also work with the London College of Communication working with undergraudate and masters students.

 Another role in my portfolio is more than a decade’s experience delivering CIPR qualifications and developing online education resources, which have supported excellent results.
 I am proud to be part of the team at PR Academy as one of its experienced faculty of tutors and assessors.
-I have particularly enjoyed working with online students and creating learning materials for the Public Affairs Diploma course.
-In 2012, I created the Internal Communications Masters online course for Kent State University.
+My core course is the CIPR Public Affairs Diploma, and I also am a tutor for the PR Advanced Certificate and Diploma courses.
+And, I am the course leader for the Digital Communications Certificate online course with PR Academy.
+I have particularly enjoyed working with online students and creating learning materials.
+In 2012, I created the Internal Communications Masters online course unit for Kent State University.

 In 2006, I created a professional development initiative, Green Banana, to highlight best practice in academic and vocational understanding of public relations.
 In particular, this focuses on new media and social networking through my blog, www.greenbanana.wordpress.com, reflecting my educational ethos, that if you’re green, you’re growing..
-I have a few other online initiatives – that I hope to give more attention to this year.
+I have a few other online initiatives – that I hope to give more attention to when I get the time.